MartinPankraz/AzCosmosDB-OData-Shim/README.md

 <details>
 <summary>click to expand</summary>

-- Create a destination named "AzureFrontDoor" for external https connections on SM59 in your ABAP system
+- Create a destination named "AzureFrontDoor" for external https connections on **SM59** in your ABAP system
 - Fill your FrontDoor address (yourdomain.azurefd.net) and port 443.
 Alternatively you could fill your private CosmosDB connectivity details and connect directly.
-The ABAP SDK for AZure could give you head start doing that.
-We advise against it, because the geode pattern would be bypassed.
+The [ABAP SDK for Azure](https://github.com/microsoft/ABAP-SDK-for-Azure) could give you head start doing that.
+We advise **against** it, because the geode pattern would be bypassed.
 FrontDoor ensures that you reach the closest App Service and CosmosDB instance that is available.
 - Set SSL active and maintain cert-list for Azure SSL certificates.
-You can do that from transaction STRUST.
+You can do that from transaction **STRUST**.
 The certificate chain can be exported from any browser when you try to hit your FrontDoor domain and then inspect the certificates.
 You need to import the whole chain.
 While writing this doc that was:

     ![fd-cert-chain](images/fd-cert-chain.png)

 - Once finished you should make the connection test from SM59 and see http 404 as response.
 When the process on STRUST was not successfull you will get an SSL handshake error here.
 - Repeat the process for destination "AzureADLogin"
-- Fill your AD login endpoint login.microsoftonline.com, port 443 and Path prefix: /<your AAD tenant id>/oauth2/v2.0/token
+- Fill your AD login endpoint login.microsoftonline.com, port 443 and Path prefix: /[your AAD tenant id]/oauth2/v2.0/token
-- Activate SSL and check STRUST once more if connection test fails
+- Activate SSL and check **STRUST** once more if connection test fails

-- Create an ABAP program on SE80 based on the code in [ZDemoFrontDoorReport.abap](ZDemoFrontDoorReport.abap).
+- Create an ABAP program on **SE80** based on the code in [ZDemoFrontDoorReport.abap](ZDemoFrontDoorReport.abap).
 It will leverage the popular demo data set SFlight.

 *Note:*
 I highly recommend checking the API calls through Postman first, because the http log on the SAP app server can be tedious.
 If you need to troubleshoot on SAP you would need to activate http trace info on SMICM, lock your work process on SAPGUI through SE38 (RSTRC000), navigate within that same session to SE80, trigger your progamm, go back to RSTRC000 and release your workpress and finally check the trace file on ST11 for your previously locked work process number.